EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 To initiate a siege, attackers must place a non-white banner outside the target town—white banners are reserved for surrender.
 Once the banner is placed, the siege begins, and players can earn points by killing enemies or maintaining control of the banner area.
 Use the command `/sw nextsession` to check when the next battle session begins.

 Preparation is essential: bring experience bottles for repairing armor mid-battle, healing and regeneration potions, multiple weapons, and plenty of food.
 Entering a siege without proper supplies greatly increases your risk of defeat or forced surrender.

+### Logistics
+- **Supplies:** Make sure you have adequeate reserves of war supplies, such as potions, food, armor sets, and XP bottles.
+- **Transportation**: Attackers should make sure they have a reliable way of getting through the siege zone, whether that be through rail, boat road, or teleport.
+For teleports, you can create a TownyPorts plot and advertise this as the siege spawn, or have a nation leader set the nation spawn to a town near the siege zone.

 :::tip